 The District does have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-At June 30, 2019, the District's investment in certificates and securities of U.S. agencies had maturity dates of less than one year.
+At June 30, 2020, the District has no investments subject to this risk.